-Without addressing other factors that can exacerbate symptoms of ADHD, such as the excessive amount of screen time, stress, poor sleep habits, or unhealthy eating habits, individuals may continue to experience significant challenges with attention, impulse control, and hyperactivity.
-Regular exercise, good nutrition, decreasing or eliminating screen time and adequate sleep can all help to reduce symptoms of ADHD.
+Without addressing other factors that can exacerbate symptoms of ADHD, such as excessive amount of screen time, stress, poor sleep habits, or unhealthy eating habits, individuals may continue to experience significant challenges with attention, impulse control, and hyperactivity.
+Regular exercise, good nutrition, decreasing or eliminating screen time, and adequate sleep can all help to reduce symptoms of ADHD.

 - Sleep habits

 - Diet/Eating Habits